 Wilmington, DE (May 23, 2014) – The 2014 edition of Chambers USA: America’s Leading Lawyers for Business today ranked twenty-one Morris Nichols’ attorneys and four practice groups as best in Delaware.
-Chambers annually conducts in-depth interviews of commercial users of legal services to assess the strengths and reputations...
+Chambers annually conducts in-depth interviews of commercial users of legal services to assess the strengths and reputations of US...
 Continue Reading

 Delaware has the nation’s most advanced statutes governing the formation and operation of limited liability companies, general and limited partnerships, and statutory business trusts.
 These alternative entities are often required in complex transactions for structural flexibility and optimal tax treatment.
 Typical uses for alternative entities include investment funds, joint ventures, holding companies, securitization vehicles, special purpose entities, collateral trusts and mutual funds.